legendare-algorithms/hardcore-predicate/README.md

 # Hi there!
 I'm Alex and I like to make things. <br> This is a place for learning and having fun!

-* 🌍  I'm based in California
+* 🌍  I'm a software engineer & writer based in CA
-* 🚀  I'm currently working as a software engineering intern for a start-up
+* 🚀  I'm currently working with a start-up
-* 🧠  On the side, I'm currently reading Market Mind Games by D. Schull and doing Google's ML Camp
+* 🧠  On the side, I'm currently reading Market Mind Games and doing Google's ML Camp
-* 🤝  I'm open to collaborating on interesting projects!
+* 🤝  I love working on interesting projects and solving challenges!
-* ⚡  I enjoy hackathons, competitive programming, powerlifting, petting cats, eating sushi, and binging at AYCE Buffets
+* ⚡   I enjoy hackathons, competitive programming, powerlifting, petting cats, and binging at AYCE Buffets

 ### Let's get in touch!
 [![Linkedin](https://img.shields.io/badge/LinkedIn-0077B5?style=flat-square&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/energetic-cynosure/)